typotheque/public-documentation/deliver-glyphs-files.md

 > These instructions are specific to Glyphs 3.2.

-## 1. Remove unnecessary metadata
+## 1. File format and interpolation model

-Add font-level custom parameter “Write lastChange” and _uncheck_ it.

-Add font-level custom parameter “Write DisplayStrings” and _uncheck_ it.

-> The “last change” timestamps pollute Git commits.
-The test texts inside edit tabs (“display strings”) are saved to the file by default.
-Unless you really need other people to see your last used test texts, disable that behavior to avoid unnecessary changes in Git commits.

-## 2. Use the version 3, .glyphspackage format

-“Font Info” window > “Other” tab > “File format version”: select “Version 3”.
+“Font Info” window → “Other” tab:

+- “File format version”: select “Version 3”.
+- “Font type”: select “Variable”.

-Save as a new file with “File Format”: “Glyphs File Package”.
+Save as a new file with the file format “Glyphs File Package”.

-> The .glyphspackage format allows UFO-like, per-glyph version control.
+> The “variable” font type makes Glyphs interpolate masters using the variable font model [instead of the Adobe multiple master model](https://handbook.glyphsapp.com/other-settings/#font-type).
+The .glyphspackage format allows UFO-like, per-glyph version control.

+## 2. Metadata

+- Add font-level custom parameter “[Write lastChange](https://handbook.glyphsapp.com/custom-parameter-descriptions/#custom-parameter/Write-lastChange)” and _uncheck_ it.
+- Add font-level custom parameter “[Write DisplayStrings](https://handbook.glyphsapp.com/custom-parameter-descriptions/#custom-parameter/Write-DisplayStrings)” and _uncheck_ it.

+## 3. Other font info

+Go through every tab of the “Font Info” window, and remove any info that’s not relevant to your design, and correct any info that’s wrong.

+In particular, for masters, only keep the stem widths of your glyphs.
+Typically for each master we only need one value for vertical stems and one value for horizontal stems.

+Also, remove non-relevant alignment zones (inherited from Latin), and keep only the alignment zones specific to the given scripts.
+Make sure it is correctly labeled, e.g. `Body Height`, `Thai`.

-## 3. Remove unnecessary glyphs and kerning
+## 4. Glyphs and kerning

 In principle, only keep your own glyphs and remove any external glyphs: